Frequently Asked Questions

 Documents, Clothing & Equipment

-A valid passport for at least six months beyond your planned departure from your home country is required.
-Visas (are/are not) required for entry by United States citizens.
-Non United States citizens should check with their consulate/embassy for instructions.
+A valid passport is required, with at least six months' validity remaining beyond your planned departure from your home country.
+Visas are required for entry by United States citizens.
+Non-U.S. citizens should consult their consulate or embassy for specific entry requirements and instructions.

 A number of traditional booksellers and online stores list excellent inventories of field guides and other natural history resources that will help prepare you for this tour.
 We recommend www.amazon.com, which has a wide selection; www.buteobooks.com and www.nhbs.com, which specialize in ornithology and natural history books; and www.abebooks.com for out-of-print and hard-to-find titles.